What is The Montessori Education ?

 - Musical instruments

-- Maria Montessori inspired books
+- Maria Montessori inspired books in english or french

 - Textured materials

 - And more…